 New grape varieties through targeted breeding activities such as seed sowing or crossbreeding have emerged from the first third of the 19th century, especially in the hothouses of England.
 These were, for example, the table grape varieties Foster's White Seedling and Lady Downe's seedling, In the middle of the 19th century, in France, especially in the nurseries of Anger (Loire) also many new varieties such as the Madeleine Royale and Madeleine Angevine, Professionally crossed was then from the second third of the 19th century.
-A real boom for new varieties of mushroom-resistant hybrid varieties and resistant to rain documents took place in connection with the Reblaus- and Mildew disaster from the 1870s, especially in France, whereby the breeders Georges Couderc (1850-1928) and Albert Seibel (1844-1936), as well as the Rebzuchtbetrieb Seyve Villard to emphasize.
+A real boom for new varieties of mushroom-resistant hybrid varieties and resistant to rain documents took place in connection with the Reblaus- and Mildew disaster from the 1870s, especially in France, whereby the breeders Georges Couderc (1850-1928) and Albert Seibel (1844-1936), as well as the Rebsuchtbetrieb Seyve Villard to emphasize.
 After the great success of Müller-Thurgau large quantities of new grape varieties were also created in Germany after the First World War.
 This resulted in varieties like Bacchus.
 Domina.
 Dornfelder. dark fields.
 Huxelrebe.
 Kerner.
 Scheurebe.
 Siegerrebe and many more.

-Once a plant with the desired characteristics has been discovered and selected, the multiplication of this breeding success represented by a single plant can be achieved vegetative propagation over cuttings done in order to nurseries to produce enough clone copies for the tillers of the vineyards.
+Once a plant with the desired characteristics has been discovered and selected, the multiplication of this breeding success represented by a single plant can be achieved vegetative propagation above cuttings done in order to nurseries make enough clone copies for the tillering of the vineyards.
 Due to the extremely pronounced heterozygosity (Spalterbigkeit) in the genome of the grapevine split by seed sowing propagated plants again and thus no longer have the selected properties of the mother plant on.
 Therefore, vegetative propagation is the only way to obtain a selected variety type and to multiply it unchanged (see detailed below) blossom ).
 For the issue of the plant variety for newly bred grape varieties or selected clones in Europe or the individual countries are the plant variety protection agency established by the EU CPVO (Community Plant Variety Office) or the national authorities.
 There are essentially four different breeding strategies, some of which are also used in combination.
 These are crossing, selection or selection, mutation and maintenance breeding.

 If the crossing occurs with two grape varieties of the same species as the European Vitis vinifera, one speaks of an intraspecific (intraspecies) crossing.
 If it concerns however two different species, for example Vitis vinifera with Vitis labrusca, one speaks of one Interspecific intersection, In this case, one calls the crossing result hybrid (Hybrid).
 All species of the subgenus Vitis are intercrossable and the offspring are due to the same DNA structure (n = 19) reproducible.
 Crosses belonging to the subgenus Muscadinia Vitis rotundifolia (n = 20) with species of the subgenus Vitis (n = 19) are difficult because of the incompatible chromosome sets (2n = 38 +1) and only possible if second ones are used as mother.
 But even then, among such offspring are often sterile, malformed specimens without Fruchtansatz what make breeding lines with Muscadinia genome difficult to even impossible.

 In contrast, in clone breeding a single vine is selected (mother vine), which in one nursery then vegetatively propagated and used in many vineyards.
-This form is used when a completely new vineyard is to be created and is now widely used.
+This form is used when a completely new vineyard is to be created and is now commonplace.
 The vines in a vineyard are all genetically 100% dentic, so to say Clones, Critics of this form complain of the resulting loss of genetic diversity in such monocultures.
 This is done by using different clones vine taken into account in a vineyard.

 artificial mutations can be deliberately induced by ionic or radioactive irradiation or biochemical treatment of cell cultures, callus tissues, seeds, pollen grains, buds and cuttings or other regenerative plant parts of the vine.
 Often it is isolated plant tissues that undergo a special treatment in the laboratory.
 Thereafter, new plants are regenerated from the tissues, which are evaluated for their changed properties.
-By treatment with colchicine (poisonous ingredient from autumn timeless seeds), for example, plants with tetrapolide (4n = 76) sets of chromosomes can be generated, which are more productive, but also susceptible to environmental stress.
-However, these methods are mostly manipulative genetic engineering and are still very controversial.
+By treatment with colchicine (poisonous ingredient from autumn timeless seeds), for example, plants with tetrapolide (4n = 76) sets of chromosomes can be produced, which are more productive, but also more susceptible to environmental stress.
+However, these methods mostly mean manipulative genetic engineering and are still very controversial.

-In addition to the new breeding and selection of new grape varieties from seedlings or selection visually striking Klonmutanten less spectacular conservation breeding plays an important role in the practice.
-Each vine has its own life history, in which he has climatic capers, the attacks of numerous Vine enemies, as well as numerous mechanical interventions.
+In addition to the new breeding and selection of new grape varieties from seedlings or the selection visually striking Klonmutanten less spectacular conservation breeding plays an important role in the practice.
+Each vine has its own specific life history, in which he has climatic capers, the attacks of numerous Vine enemies, as well as numerous mechanical interventions.
 Also, a variety-specific aging process takes place, which leads to the reduction of the immune system and infections virus. bacteria or mushrooms favored.
-All of this leads to a slow, but steady disintegration, the degradation of the root mycorrhizal (Plant-fungus symbiosis) and increasing vine fatigue,
+All this leads to a slow but steady disintegration, the degradation of the root mycorrhizal (Plant-fungus symbiosis) and increasing vine fatigue,

 From this, the standardized procedure of single-stock selection has evolved over time.
 The quality of the primary clones in the trial vineyard is recorded and assessed over a period of five years (rating).
-A single stick, which has received five times the best rating (5 points), is then called "Elitestock" and further increased.
+A single stick, which has received five times the best rating (5 points) is then called "Elitestock" and further increased.
 Today, such a stick must also meet the criterion of virus freedom, to which standardized ELISA tests available for testing for vines-specific virus types.
-From this elite stick one generates by finishing ten grafts, which are again observed and examined for five years (intermediate examination).
-If this test was positive in all respects (yield safety, flowering strength, yield level, wine quality, etc.), it comes with at least 100 sticks for the main test.
+From this elite stick one generates by finishing ten grafts, which are again observed and tested for five years (intermediate examination).
+If this test was positive in all respects (yield reliability, flowering strength, yield level, wine quality, etc.), it comes with at least 100 sticks for the main test.
 This extends over five years with the respective statistical evaluation.
-If these selected vines have received a positive rating in all disciplines, this becomes selected material clone named and receives an approval number.
+If these selected vines have received a positive rating in all disciplines, then this selected material becomes clone named and receives an approval number.

-These yield clones, which are positively selected according to health and yield criteria, generally differ very little in their relation to each other morphological Characteristics, but especially in mostly statistically over the years detectable properties such as a slightly different flowering resistance, the number of grapes on the vine, the average size of grapes, or the density of berries.
+These yield clones, which are positively selected according to health and yield criteria, generally differ very little in their relation to each other morphological Characteristics, but especially in mostly only statistically detectable over the years characteristics such as a slightly different flowering resistance, the number of grapes on the vine, the average size of grapes, or the density of berries.
 Also, growth characteristics such as upright or lateral growth, the budding time, the duration of the ripening period, the time of the completion of the vegetation, the wood maturity and other quantitative, seasonally influenced characteristics are taken into account.
 The test procedure up to the clone approval takes 15 to 20 years.
 All clones must be tested and virus-free.